 Thailand does not have notaries public however certain lawyers have been given this authority by the Lawyers Council of Thailand.
 It is this Council which regulates the services and the Thai lawyer would be referred to as a Notarial Services Attorney in Thailand.
 Much like in the West there is a special course for this which needs to be passed.
 The notarial attorney can do the following:

-· They can be a witness when documents are signed;
+· Also they can be a witness when documents are signed;

 · They can certify certain classes of documents;

-· They can certify the identities of the parties in an agreement.
+· Then they can certify the identities of the parties in an agreement.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.